MFrank2016/GotoSSH/README.md

 The last column of the config means this server relies another server, so this shell will login that server first.(the no starts form `1`, so `0` means this server doesn’t rely others)

-The second part is custom commend, you could set any commend here for each server.
+The second part is custom command, you could set any command here for each server.

 ```
 [Server1]
-commend=tail -f -n 10 testlog.log
+command=tail -f -n 10 testlog.log
 ```

 `Server1` means it's set for the first server.

-`commend` is the name of your commend, that could be any name you like, and the actual commend is behind the equals sign.
+`command` is the name of your command, that could be any name you like, and the actual command is behind the equals sign.

 So you could use it by this way:

 ```
-gotossh 1 commend
+gotossh 1 command
 ```

-And it will login the first server and excute your commend.
+And it will login the first server and excute your command.

-Notice that, if your commend needs a password, like 'scp root@xxxx:xxx xxx', you should add the pwd after the commend.
+Notice that, if your command needs a password, like 'scp root@xxxx:xxx xxx', you should add the pwd after the command.

 For example:

 ```
 [Server1]
-commend=scp root@111.231.59.85:/var/log/test-service/test-service.log ./test-server.log|testpassword2
+command=scp root@111.231.59.85:/var/log/test-service/test-service.log ./test-server.log|testpassword2
 ```

-The last part is the support of `scp` commend:
+The last part is the support of `scp` command:

 ```
 [scp]